Living with HIV

 Order now, test at home, results by text

-Some samples will be tested for both HIV and syphilis, and others for HIV only, check the lab card that comes with your kit.
+Some samples will be tested for both HIV and syphilis, some for STI’s, HIV & syphilis and others for HIV only, check the lab card that comes with your kit.